tobias-roy/MauiRiderTemplate/README.md

 ## Troubleshooting

-If you encounter an error, follow these steps (replace `YOURUSERNAME` with your own username):
+If you encounter an error, try following these steps (replace `YOURUSERNAME` with your own username):

 1. Download the **Command Line Tools** for Mac from [Android Studio Command Line Tools](https://developer.android.com/studio/).
 2. Extract the downloaded file to `/YOURUSERNAME/Library/Android/sdk/cmdline-tools`.